Coffee roaster$$Daily 07:00-17:00Public cafe

-Revelator Coffee in New Orleans is the Birmingham, Alabama roaster's Tchoupitoulas Street store in the Warehouse District, with a long communal table and outlets at every seat.
+Revelator Coffee in New Orleans is the Birmingham, Alabama roaster's Tchoupitoulas Street store in the Warehouse District, with a long communal table.

 Tip: The Tchoupitoulas cafe is one of the largest laptop-friendly rooms in the Warehouse District.